mzaja/jacktrade/README.md

 ```

 ## Files
 Provides utilities for working with files.
-Currently it contains only a single method for merging CSV files.
+Currently it contains only a single function for merging CSV files.
 ```py
 from jacktrade import merge_csv_files